We are upgrading our recommendation on CBOE Holdings to Neutral

-These were partially offset by higher operating expenses, lower
+fees.
+These were partially offset by lower rate per contract, while

-absence of long-term debt and low capital requirements limit
+debt and low capital requirements limit balance-sheet risks, while

-However, industry volatility and sluggish credit quality, amid
+volatility and sluggish credit quality, amid intense competition

 Based in Chicago, Illinois, and founded in 1973, CBOE Holdings

 Inc. is a leading derivative exchange in the U.S. trading in stock

 or equity options, index options, exchange traded-products (ETP)

 including exchange traded- funds and notes (ETF and ETN) options

 CBOE Holdings became a Delaware corporation in 2006 and went

 public in Jun 2010.
 The demutualization in Jun 2010 brought into